okiess/worker-army/README.md

 ## Workers

-You can start up a worker with numerous job classes assigned with the following:
+You can start up a worker with numerous job classes assigned to it with the following:

     $ rake start_worker[ExampleJob,AnotherJob]